giorbernal/sparql-sql/README.md

 > CREATE USER fuseki
 > CREATE DATABASE sdb2
 > GRANT CONNECT ON DATABASE sdb2 TO fuseki;
-> GRANT ALL PRIVILEGES ON DATABASE sdb TO fuseki;
+> GRANT ALL PRIVILEGES ON DATABASE sdb2 TO fuseki;
 ```

 Then, get into your just-created database with the just-created user and create the schema for the backend ([layout1](sql/layout1.sql) or [layout2/hash](sql/layout2_hash.sql)):